Staten Island light rail: West Shore and Kill van Kull

 The West Shore Light Rail is another proposed light rail project, which is 13.1 mi long, and is being championed by the Staten Island Economic Development Corporation (SIEDC).
 Beginning at the South Shore, probably near a park-and-ride in Pleasant Plains, the proposed line would run along New York State Route 440, according to an alignment decision in March 2009.
-It would cross over the Bayonne Bridge to connect to the Hudson-Bergen Light Rail in Bayonne, New Jersey.
+It would cross over the Bayonne Bridge to connect to the Hudson-Bergen Light Rail (HBLR) in Bayonne, New Jersey.

 Construction of this line could begin as soon as 2018, and serve the new Freshkills Park, but SIEDC needs $5 million in funding to complete studies for the route of the line; a campaign to raise the $5 million failed previously, but was restarted in August 2014.
 The line would serve 9,000 more Staten Island workers, 65,000 more Staten Island residents, and 25,000 more households.
 As part of the 2015–2019 MTA Capital Program, $4 million has been allocated for the alternative analysis of light rail on the West Shore of Staten Island.

+The first public open house was held on September 25, 2019.
+It was announced that four modes (Heavy Rail, Bus Rapid Transit, Light Rail, Select Bus Service) and three north-south corridors (Korean War Veterans Parkway and Richmond Avenue, West Shore Expressway, West Shore Expressway and Victory Boulevrd) would be considered.
+18 specific route alignments were considered.

+For the West Shore Expressway option, eight alternatives were considered: